Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-test-ton-stake-private-testnet.md

 ---
 id: private-testnet-staking
-title: Staking Tutorial in Priavte Testnet
+title: Staking Test in Priavte Testnet
-sidebar_label: Private Testnet Staking
+sidebar_label: Private Testnet Staking test
 ---

 > This Document Work In Progress

-# Staking

-## How to stake TONs?

-## How to unstake TONs?

-## How to delegate TONs?
+Sorry, Only Korean version is Available for now.

+Will Update Soon.